jpedro/jpedro.github.io/self-hosting.md

 # Self hosting

-So heroku will stop free plans and surge.sh has a limit for the size of all combined the files you upload to them.
+So heroku will stop free plans and surge.sh has a limit for the size of files you upload.

-I use surge.sh to host some small static SPAs using heroku apps as the API backend.
+I use surge.sh to host some static SPAs and heroku as the API backend.

 Surge still works great for smaller deployments but there's no easy replacement for Heroku's push-to-deploy.
+Unless you build your own.

-## Time to roll up your own
+## Time to roll up sleeves

-"Every problem is an opportunity in disguise." -- someone
+> "Every problem is an opportunity in disguise." -- someone

-In this case, you avoid surge.sh free plan's file size limits and no longer have to wait for Heroku's free dynos to start.
+Using your own self hosting stack firstly you avoid surge.sh free plan's limits and no longer have to wait for Heroku's free dynos to start.
+You will lose surge's fast updated CDN though but we can fix that too.

-You will lose surge's fast updated CDN though but we can replace that too.
+Replacing surge is the easiest.
+Just install nginx on a linux machine and run rsync to the right directory.

-Replacing surge is by the easiest.
-Just install nginx on a Debian host and run rsync to the right directory.
+Nginx's virtual hosting is quite flexible because you can use

-Nginx's virtual hosting is simple because you can use $vars in most of their fields.
+$vars in most of their fields.
 Nginx 1.9 finally allowed variable interpolation in the `ssl_*` fields.
-So one `site-enabled` can rule them all.
+So one `site-enabled` config gile can rule them all.

-A "dynamic" server block in nginx looks like this now:
+A "dynamic" server block in nginx looks like this:

 ```
 server {